 This is a nationwide program of volunteers who are 55 and older.
 Through Senior Corps’ Senior Companion Program, volunteers provide companionship, assistance with minor household tasks, transportation to doctor appointments, and breaks (respite care) for primary caregivers of frail and elderly people including those with disabilities and dementia.
 In most cases, volunteers visit once a week.
 Senior Corps is a great option for people who need an occasional mental health break from caregiving.

 To find out if your area offers a Senior Companion Program, click here.

-Respite care can be provided in the veteran’s home by a home health aid, in an adult day care center, or in a veteran’s nursing home facility or medical center.
-Respite can be taken intermittently or all at one time.
-There is no cost for the first 22 days of respite care, and after that there may be a co-payment.
+Respite care can be provided in the veteran’s home by a home health aid, in an adult day care center, or a veteran’s nursing home facility or medical center.
+Respite can be taken intermittently or used all at one time.
+There is no cost for the first 22 days of respite care, and after that, there may be a co-payment.
 To learn more about VA respite care, contact your local Veterans Health Administration by clicking here.

 Medicaid is a federal- and state-funded healthcare program for people of all ages who have limited income.
 While the government sets parameters for the program, each state runs its own Medicaid program.
 Most state Medicaid plans cover the cost of in-home personal care assistance, which can serve as a form of respite care.
 However, in addition to a state’s regular Medicaid program, which is an entitlement program (anyone eligible will receive services), many states also have Home and Community-Based Services (HCBS) Medicaid Waivers.
 These waivers provide services including in-home personal care attendants, adult day care, and residential respite care for people who need long-term care.
 That includes those who have been diagnosed with Alzheimer’s disease and related dementias.

 – Supervision that keeps people with dementia safe

 – Assistance with activities of daily living (ADLs) like bathing, grooming, eating, and toiletry